evennia/evennia/docs/1.0-dev/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-More-on-Commands.md.txt

 ## Adding the Command to a default Cmdset

 As we have seen we can use `obj.cmdset.add()` to add a new cmdset to objects, whether that object is ourself (`self`) or other objects like the `sword`.

-This is how all commands in Evennia work, including default commands like `look`, `dig`, `inventory` and so on.
-All these commands are in just loaded on the default objects that Evennia provides out of the box.

-- Characters (that is 'you' in the gameworld) has the `CharacterCmdSet`.
-- Accounts (the thing that represents your out-of-character existence on the server) has the `AccountCmdSet`
-- Sessions (representing one single client connection) has the `SessionCmdSet`
-- Before you log in (at the connection screen) you'll have access to the `UnloggedinCmdSet`.

-The thing must commonly modified is the `CharacterCmdSet`.
+Doing this this way is a little cumbersome though.
+It would be better to add this to all characters.

 The default cmdset are defined in `mygame/commands/default_cmdsets.py`.
 Open that file now: